 A will is a legal document that specifies how a person wants their property to be handled after their death.
 Unlike prenuptial agreements, wills specifically deal with the event of someone’s death.
 Additionally, wills only apply to the person that wrote the will, unless it is a joint will, which combines two spouses’ will and last testament.

-The Difference Between a Revocable and Irrevocable Trust
+What is a Difference Between Revocable and Irrevocable Trust

 Do I need a Trust if I have a Will?

-Unfortunately, it is not uncommon for grantors of a trust to not always make sure that every single one of their assets is included in their trust.
-Grantors may forget to state all of their assets or they may pass away before they have a chance to do so.
+Absolutely YES!
+A Trust is a much better entity to pass your estate to your heirs especially when NY had so many people who died during pandemic and whose estates will have to be processed through NY surrogates court proceedings.
 Commonly used in combination with a revocable living trust, a pour-over will is a specific will that comes into play when the grantor of the trust has not transferred all of his or her property into the trust before passing way.
 A pour-over will ensures that all property is poured into the trust and then distributed to the beneficiaries.
 In doing so, it names the trust as the beneficiary of any property that it does not already include and property that does not pass directly to a living beneficiary.
 This can be used as a sort of back-up plan to make sure that all of your assets are covered.
 With the combination of having a pour-over will and a trust, all of your assets will be stated in one document, which is the trust.
 Many estate planners believe that this has many benefits.
 Having all of your assets accounted for in one document, the trust, makes it a lot simpler in determining what each beneficiary will receive.
 It also makes it easier for the executor and trustee to distribute the estate after the grantor’s death.
 For the individual in question, it is also good to know that trusts are private and they will not become public record once the grantor passes away, which is another useful feature of the pour-over will.
 This allows more privacy to whomever will be inheriting the property.

 Phone: (718) 333-2395